drjpg/coastgeolab/content/authors/iliana/_index.md

 ---
 # Display name
-title: Adrian
+title: Iliana

 # Full name (for SEO)
-first_name: Adrian
+first_name: Iliana
-last_name: Maldonado-Gasca
+last_name: Fonseca-Ponce

 # Username (this should match the folder name)
 authors:
-  - Adrian
+  - Iliana

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Lecturer in Ecology
+role: Lecturer in Plankton

 # Organizations/Affiliations
 organizations: